-While far from perfect, ASCAP and BMI provide an efficient way for President to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

 This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
-Yes.
-They want to bill us even though we only have an occasional (perhaps 3 times a year) a duo playing classical music which requires no license.
+They called excessively and threatened to close my business.
+At the time I was not playing any music and told them so.
+They said they had found on Face book that I did have a event.
+It was not me, it was the town of Chestertown and I was attending to pour wine.
 Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-See above.
+I limit our music event to 1 a year, because I can not afford a fuller license.
 In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.